Flutterando/modular/flutter_modular/README.md

 ### Mock the navigation system

 We though it would be interesting to provide a native way to mock the navigation system when used with `Modular.to` and `Modular.link`.
-To do this, you may just implement `IModularNavigator` and pass your implementation to `Modular.navigatorDelegate`.
+To do this, you can just implement `IModularNavigator` and pass your implementation to `Modular.navigatorDelegate`.

 Example using [Mockito](https://github.com/dart-lang/mockito):